mochajs/mocha/docs/index.md

 ### `--posix-exit-codes`

-Exits with standard POSIX exit codes instead of the number of faled tests.
+Exits with standard POSIX exit codes instead of the number of failed tests.

 ### `--retries <n>`